steveliles/opencv-android/README.md

     dependencies {
       compile 'org.opencv:OpenCV-Android:3.0.0'
     }

+Bootstrap OpenCV in your Java code:

+    import org.opencv.android.OpenCVLoader;

+    ...

+    if (OpenCVLoader.initDebug()) {
+      // do some opencv stuff
+    }

-Optional but recommended: to keep the downloaded APK size to a minimum, build separate APK's per architecture (approx 10MB each vs 42MB for universal):
+Optional but recommended: to keep the downloaded APK size to a minimum, build separate APK's per architecture (approx 10MB each vs 42MB for universal) by placing the following inside the 'android' gradle directive of your application's build.gradle:

     splits {
       abi {